Survey of Consistent Software-Defined Network Updates: Update Techniques to Guarantee Policy Consistency

-Unsurprisingly, preserving policies requires more sophisticated update techniques, since it is generally harder to extract policy-induced constraints and model the search space.
-Two major families of solutions have been explored so far.
-On the one hand, 2-phase commit techniques and update protocols sidestep the algorithmic challenges, at the cost of relying on specific primitives (packet tagging and tag matching) that comes with switch memory consumption.
-On the other hand, ordering-based techniques directly deal with problem complexities, at the cost of algorithmic simplicity and impossibility to always solve update problems.
-Finding the best balance between those two extremes is an interesting research direction.
-Some initial work has started in this direction, with the proposal of algorithms that can interleave different kinds of operations within the computed sequence (see mixed approaches in \S\ref{subsec:policies-algo}).
-However, many research questions are left open.
+Finding the best balance between the two extremes of relying on protocols on one hand, and on ordering algorithms on the other hand is an interesting direction.
+Despite some initial work has started towards this goal (see \S\ref{subsec:policies-algo}), many research questions are left open.
 For example, the computational complexity of solving update problems while mixing rule additions (for packet tagging and matching) with replacements is unknown.
 Moreover, it is unclear whether the proposed algorithms can be improved exploiting the structure of specific topologies or the flexibility of new devices (like those implementing P4~\cite{p4-ccr14}) -- for example, to achieve a better trade-off between switch memory consumption and update speed.